Please ensure Javascript is enabled for purposes of website accessibility

 • Nutritious meals and snacks tailored to each resident’s dietary needs

-• Daily activities and social programs designed to engage residents and promote socialization
+• Daily activities and social programs that engage residents and promote socialization

 • Housekeeping and laundry services